 The Fifth Commandment: Honor Your Father and Your Mother

-God, the Father, is instructing us on to how to treat our earthly father and mother.
+God, the Father, is instructing us on how to treat our earthly father and mother.

 What does the promise mean to us today?
 For us, it means that honoring parents is held up as a way to live a long and good life.
 Family connections and a heritage of faith are the keys to the godly life or purpose in the Kingdom of God.

-Honor your Father and Your Mother as a Child
+Step #1 – Honor Your Father and Your Mother as a Child

 Honor means to respect, to love, to show reverence, to treat with dignity, to value, to prize, to see as weighty and important.
 These are all of the different aspects of honor expressed for the Hebrew and Greek words used for honor in the Bible.